nathanfrindt/Coding-Exercise/README.md

 # Coding-Exercise

-Fetch Rewards Coding Exercise - Analytics Engineer
+Coding Exercise - Analytics Engineer
 In this exercise you will:
 Demonstrate how you reason about data and how you communicate your understanding of a specific data set to others.